-Can composite walls be used to provide the protection needed on H-class and jet fire rated fire and blast walls, because such walls are not classed as non-combustible?
+Question: Can composite walls be used to provide the protection needed on H-class and jet fire rated fire and blast walls, because such walls are not classed as non-combustible?

 The question of combustibility is one that is commonly asked about our ProTek® composite fire and blast protection products.
 All the raw materials within our products would be classed as combustible since they would burn if sufficient heat and a flame is applied.
 However when combined into a composite structure they are resistant to combustion if a naked flame is applied to them.
 The products are certified and have been demonstrated to work as a hydrocarbon jet fire barrier that prevents flame penetration by forming a very hard impervious char that resists the aggressive nature of such fires.
 Clearly they are not combustible for this key performance requirement.

 Sometime combustibility becomes an issue as it is often combined with other fire test requirements in marine and offshore standards such as those from International Maritime Organisation (IMO).
 This brings in an additional requirement to the fire protection to achieve certain results in specific combustibility tests.
 These tests usually rely upon a local flame and an additional heat source from a small furnace to elevate the temperature of the test piece to promote combustion.

 Whilst our composite products are inert when a local flame is applied to the surface, an increase in temperature produced by a furnace will eventually cause volatile products to be released that promote combustion.
 It is these artificially generated volatiles that can catch fire during the test, which affect the results of the combustibility tests, rather than the response of the tested product itself.